MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-SystemMessage.md

 - System messages for quotas:\<Language\>\\\<QuotaMessageType\>.
 For example, En\\ProhibitSendReceiveMailBox.

-\<Language\>: For the list of supported language codes, see https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages.
+\<Language\>: For the list of supported language codes, see Supported languages for NDRs (https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages).

 \<DSNcode\>: Valid values are 4.x.y or 5.x.y where x and y are one to three digit numbers.
 To see the enhanced system codes that are currently used by custom system messages, run the command Get-SystemMessage.
 To generate a list of default enhanced status codes that are used by Exchange, run this command: Get-SystemMessage -Original | Select-Object -Property Identity,DsnCode,Language,Text | ConvertTo-Html \> "C:\\My Documents\\Default DSNs.html".